🔷Connected Component Segmentation

 -

-Instance Segmentation: Segmenting mutually separated objects in a scene into independent point cloud clusters.
+Instance Segmentation: Segment mutually separated objects in a scene into independent point cloud clusters.

 -

-Noise Removal: Can filter out point cloud clusters that have too few points and are likely noise.
+Noise Removal: Can filter out point cloud clusters with too few points that are likely noise.

 -

-Point Cloud Preprocessing: Before tasks such as object recognition and pose estimation, segmenting the original point cloud into meaningful units to simplify subsequent processing.
+Point Cloud Preprocessing: Before performing tasks like target recognition and pose estimation, segment the original point cloud into meaningful units to simplify subsequent processing.

 Parameter Description